ValveSoftware/Fossilize/README.md

 #### `export FOSSILIZE_DUMP_SIGSEGV=1`

-This only works on Linux.
-A SIGSEGV handler is registered, and the state is serialized to disk in the segfault handler.
+On Linux and Android, a SIGSEGV handler is registered on instance creation, and the offending pipeline is serialized to disk in the segfault handler.
-This is a bit sketchy, but should work well if drivers are crashing on pipeline creation (or just crashing in general).
+This is very sketchy for general use since it's not guaranteed to work and it overrides any application handlers, but it should work well if drivers are crashing on pipeline creation.

-On Windows, all `vkCreate*Pipelines` calls are always wrapped in SEH-style __try/__except blocks, which will catch access violations specifically inside those calls.
-If an access violation is triggered, a safety serialization is performed, a message box will appear, notifying user about this, and immediately terminate the process after.
-This functionality however, is only enabled when building with MSVC, as MinGW does not readily support the __try/__except extension.
-Patches welcome!
+On Windows, the global SEH handler is overridden instead.

+If an access violation is triggered, the serialization thread is flushed.
+A message box will appear on Windows, notifying user about this, and immediately terminates the process after.

 #### `export FOSSILIZE_DUMP_PATH=/my/custom/path`